The Fight Before Christmas (The Simpsons): Maggie's Story

 Maggie dreams that the entire family has become puppets in a theater.
 As the Simpsons prepare for a trip to Hawaii and ask Moe to house-sit for them, Homer's boss Mr. Burns pays a surprise visit.
 He soon learns that Homer has feigned a neck injury to get time off work for the trip and calls his attack hounds on him.
 However, only one arrives (represented by a crude sock puppet), since the show has spent its budget on Katy Perry, who appears as herself and Moe's girlfriend.
 Noticing that Burns is disappointed by the lack of his attack hounds, Katy gives him a kiss.
 Touched by this, Burns decides to forgive the Simpsons and allows them to enjoy their trip in Hawaii, and then everyone sings a parody of "Twelve Days of Christmas" which plays during the credits.
-At the end of the credits, Moe attempts to kiss Katy but is not tall enough to reach her mouth, so he instead opts to kiss her bellybutton through her dress, only to accidentally kiss her vulva; she points this out but also tells him that she didn't tell him stop.
+At the end of the credits, Moe attempts to kiss Katy but is not tall enough to reach her mouth, so he instead opts to kiss her bellybutton through her dress, only to accidentally kiss her crotch; she points this out but also tells him not to stop.